 To use the service, just select the Listen/translate with BrowseAloud option on our page footer.
 This will open up the BrowseAloud tool enabling you to use all of BrowseAloud’s features.
 You do not need to be signed in to use the tool.
 If you’re using an internet browser other than Google Chrome you’ll need to have Flash installed and enabled to use the software.

 Take a look at our accessibility information for more advice on other features of our website.

 Course providers welcome almost 30,000 disabled students each year, meaning there’s already lots of on-campus support available.
 Most course providers have disability coordinators and advisers.

-If you have a disability, mental health condition or learning difficulty, it’s a good idea to contact conservatoires to discuss what you might need as early as possible – even before sending your application.
+If you have an impairment, mental health condition, or learning difficulty, it’s a good idea to contact conservatoires to discuss what you might need as early as possible – even before sending your application.

 You may be entitled to Disabled Students Allowances (DSAs) for physical or mental impairments, long-term or mental health conditions, or specific learning difficulties such as dyslexia.
 This funding covers the cost of the support you need – e.g. specialist equipment and nonmedical helpers – like a note-taker or reader.

 - First you’ll need either a letter from your doctor or consultant confirming your impairment or health condition, or a diagnostic assessment of your learning difficulty from a psychologist or specialist teacher.

 - Then you apply for DSA through your regional funding organisation – Student Finance England, Student Finance Northern Ireland, Student Awards Agency for Scotland or Student Finance Wales.
 It can take up to three months to arrange, so apply early.

 - If you’re eligible you’ll then have an assessment to work out what you need – find an assessment centre near your course provider via the DSAs Quality Assurance Group website.

 - Once everything’s arranged, the money will be paid directly to your service/equipment providers, or to your bank account.